skalou/Ablative-Airbrake/README.md

 -On update remove any existing older version.

--Copy/paste the folder Ablative-Airbrake in your "Kerbal Space Program\GameData" directory.
+-Copy/paste the folder "Ablative-Airbrake" in your "Kerbal Space Program\GameData" directory.

 -Enjoy!